Dimedime-d/kptranslation/README.md

-This is my translation project of the game Kururin Paradise.
+This is my English translation project of the game Kururin Paradise.
 Check out the wiki and assorted assembly files in this repository for some documentation on the ROM.

+## Extra Features
+In addition to the translation aspect of this project, there is some additional functionality:
+* You can re-watch Adventure Mode cutscenes in Practice Mode.

 ## Screenshots